For And Nor But Or Yet So

 Choosing the Right Conjunction

 Selecting the correct coordinating conjunction is crucial for conveying the intended meaning.
-Each conjunction has a specific function, and using the wrong one can confuse your readers.
+That's why each conjunction has a specific function, and using the wrong one can confuse your readers.
 Take the time to consider the relationship between the ideas you are connecting and choose the conjunction that best expresses that relationship.

 Example: If you want to show a contrast, use "but" or "yet."
 If you want to show a cause-and-effect relationship, use "so" or "for."